MattStypa/DOS-Director/README.md

 ### Basic Setup
 The configuration file defines options by wrapping the option name in square brackets.
 The commands for that option follow on the next lines.

+Empty lines and indentation are ignored, and lines prefixed with # are treated as comments and also ignored.

 ```
 [Doom II]
   mount c drives/doom2